|

 centuries in Pakistan, Nepal, Bangladesh, Sri Lanka, and

 Tibet.
-The professional practice of Ayurveda in the United
+The professional practice of Ayurveda in Western

 20th century.